womanonrails/womanonrails.com/_i18n/en/_posts/2015-11-20-coderetreat.md

 4. **3 minutes circles**

     We had only 3 minutes for finish one TDD circle.
 Test, code, refactoring.
 If we don’t finish at time we must remove all code for this one circle.
 This session helps me to understand that in work we sometime think about one big problem.
 We have lot of useless code, which don’t work because “it is not finished yet”.
-I can say that in this session we worked in small [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (Minimum Viable Product) session.
+I can say that in this session we worked in small
+    {% include links/external-link.html name='MVP' url='https://en.wikipedia.org/wiki/Minimum_viable_product' %}
+    (Minimum Viable Product) session.
 After each 3 minutes we have working functionality.
 It was small functionality but it’s working.

 5. **No loops, no conditions**

-    In this session I wrote code in [JavaScript ES6](http://es6-features.org/) (out of my comfort zone).
+    In this session I wrote code in JavaScript ES6 (out of my comfort zone).
 We don’t suppose to use any loops and any conditions.
 This session was the hardest session for me.
 We use loops and condition many time per day.
 We even don’t realize how often we use this two tools.
 You can use recursion instead of loops but how stop recursion without conditions?
 This wasn’t easy task.
 I really liked this challenge.
 This was out of the box thinking session.

 6. **Silent session**